Knife Maker's Mark for Jay Fisher Knives

 • Western Union Wires: Contact me for my location details or look up the nearest location at Western Union's website here.
 You will incur a modest fee for this transaction, it is a good way to pay for your knife.
 Make the wires in US Dollars.
 Western Union can also be used to wire money directly into my account, please email me for routing information.

-• Credit cards: I'm sorry, but due to international limitations, I no longer accept final or balance payments by credit card.
-I can, however accept the initial deposit by credit card.
+• Credit cards: Due to international limitations, I cannot accept payments by credit card.

-• Money orders: Sorry, I can not accept money orders that originate outside the United States of America.
+• Money orders: I cannot accept money orders that originate outside the United States of America.

 What happens if I can't pay for my knife order?